 Another fill-in during Rod's surgery was Paul Boland, who previously did the 1998 revival of Match Game.
 While he has his fans, some felt he was too enthusiastic.
 He ended up announcing only one week after refusing demands from Price staff to tone it down.

-Among those who filled in after Rod's death, Daniel Rosen was universally hated by both the fandom and the staff for a complete lack of enthusiasm, not to mention Astro Turfing fan forum Golden-Road.net with about 50 sockpuppets praising his own performance.
+Among those who filled in after Rod's death, Daniel Rosen was universally hated by both the fandom and the staff for a serious lack of enthusiasm, not to mention Astro Turfing fan forum Golden-Road.net with about 50 sockpuppets praising his own performance.

-Rich himself started to become this over time, in part because he was picked over fan favorite Randy Westnote a genre veteran who had been a contestant on several shows before his announcing career, and is known for interacting well with the game show fan base as a whole; he was also close friends with Johnny Olson, and in part because many felt that Rich did not have a good voice — particularly in later years, when he became increasingly loud and grating.
+Rich Fields himself started to become this over time, in part because he was picked over fan favorite Randy Westnote a genre veteran who had been a contestant on several shows before his announcing career, and is known for interacting well with the game show fan base as a whole; he was also close friends with Johnny Olson, and in part because many felt that Rich did not have a good voice — particularly in later years, when he became increasingly loud and grating.
 (Never mind Drew's short-lived decision to incorporate him into some downright humiliating "comedy" skits in the Showcases.)

 After Rich was fired, the substitutes included Steve White and Brad Sherwood, both of whom were hated for their fake enthusiasm; former Shop 'Til You Drop host JD Roberto, who was considered So Okay, It's Average; and a rather close division among Jeff Davis, David H. Lawrence XVII, or George Gray, who ultimately became the replacement.

 In the 1980s, the show's most famous host-hostess tandem (Pat Sajak and Vanna White) had their share of haters due to the former's purported blandness and the latter's purported lack of talent beyond looking pretty and turning letters.
 (MAD once joked that Sajak is the only man in show biz who gets upstaged by a woman who never speaks.)
 At the very least, they had a different style than the comparatively looser and imperfect Chuck Woolery and Susan Stafford, who hosted the show from its 1975 beginnings on NBC.
 (Chuck left in 1981 due to a salary dispute, and Susan a year later to pursue charity work.)
 To Pat and Vanna's credit, they've hosted the nighttime version consistently since it began in 1983, so they must be doing something right.
+Most of those who are against Pat and/or Vanna are likely just applying the Nostalgia Filter.

 Announcer M.G.
 Kelly, who announced both versions of the show from September 1988 to February 1989 (between Jack Clark's death and the return of original daytime announcer Charlie O'Donnell).
 Kelly is generally hated by the fanbase for a supposed lack of enthusiasm.
 Pat also thought that M.G. was a nice guy, but felt that he was not suited for the job, as he often screwed up prize copy and had to do multiple re-takes.